Augmented Reality 101: What is AR and How Does it Work?

 AR can help manufacturers share expertise and train new employees

 Linear motion company PBC Linear is one of the many organizations using AR to capture and leverage machine instructions from seasoned employees to help train new machine operators effectively, resulting in an 80% reduction in training time and 20% in annual savings due to less scrap and fewer mistakes — ensuring quality parts get to customers on time.
-By running Taqtil’s solution, Manifest, on the Magic Leap platform, PBC Linear frontline workers have instant access to step-by-step video, text, and PDF instructions as well as remote-expert guidance from their most experienced technicians and trainers—anytime and anywhere.
-AR is helping train and upskill the PBC Linear workforce, regardless of geographic location.
+By running Taqtile’s solution, Manifest, on the Magic Leap platform, PBC Linear frontline workers have instant access to step-by-step video, text, and PDF instructions as well as remote-expert guidance from their most experienced technicians and trainers—anytime and anywhere.
+Augmented reality functions and capabilities are helping train and upskill the PBC Linear workforce, regardless of geographic location.

 Taqtile